-In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Illinois.
+In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Illinois, and real estate will escheat to the county of residence.

 Inheriting From an Illinois Intestate Estate

 Illinois is one of a handful of U.S. states that collect an estate tax.
 Aside from this, your inheritance may be subject to an estate tax at the federal level.
 You may also owe income taxes (state and federal) on certain types of assets you inherit.